 Understanding Leptin Sensitivity

-However, not taking care of your leptin levels can bite you in the back, causing leptin resistance.
-Luckily, this can be reversed with appropriate diet and lifestyle modifications.
+Not taking care of your leptin levels can be a problem, causing leptin resistance.
+However, this can be reversed with dietary and lifestyle modifications.

 What Causes Leptin Resistance?

-Many diets claim that consuming fewer calories and less fat or carbs are surefire ways of losing weight.
-However, this strategy doesn’t last too long.
-With time, your caloric restrictions lower your leptin levels, slowing down your metabolism and making it increasingly difficult for you to lose excess pounds.
+However, this strategy doesn’t last long.
+With time, caloric restrictions lower your leptin levels, slowing your metabolism and making it difficult to lose excess pounds.

 How to Improve Leptin Sensitivity

-- Have a breakfast rich in protein and good fats to promote healthy hormone production
+- Have a breakfast high in protein and healthy fats to promote hormone production.

-- Reduce your intake of refined carbs, such as white flour and sugar
+- Reduce your intake of refined carbs, like white flour and sugar.

-- Finish eating 4 to 5 hours before you sleep
+- Finish eating meals 4-5 hours before bedtime.

 How to Improve Sleep While Fasting